SAP to cut between 1,500-2,500 jobs as cloud takes over

-STUTTGART, Germany German software company SAP (SAPG.DE) is planning to cut between 1,500 and 2,500 jobs as software programmes switch to the cloud, meaning fewer onsite staff are required, a source said on Thursday.
+STUTTGART Germany German software company SAP is planning to cut between 1,500 and 2,500 jobs as software programmes switch to the cloud, meaning fewer onsite staff are required, a source said on Thursday.

 SAP, which employs a total of around 67,000 people, had said on Wednesday that there would be targeted job cuts, but declined to say how many.
 A company spokesman declined to comment on Thursday.